A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Preliminary Study on the Application of Deep Learning for Solving Partial Differential Equations (PDEs)

 where

-Here, the weights $\lambda_{int}^{(i)}$ in \eqref{eq::lknear} are obtained from the Residuals-RAE-PINNs, while the other weights $\lambda_{sb}^{(i)}$ and $\lambda_{tb}^{(i)}$ are related to the quadrature rule.
-The definition of the residuals remains the same as in (\ref{eq::base_loss}).
+Here, the weights $\lambda_{int}^{(i)}$ in \eqref{eq::lknear} are obtained from the Residuals-RAE-PINNs, while { the other weights $\lambda_{sb}^{(i)}$ and $\lambda_{tb}^{(i)}$ are related to the Monte-Carlo (LHS) sampling}.
+The definition of the residuals remains the same as in Definition (\ref{eq::base_loss}).